rocket-pool/old.docs.rocketpool.net/src/guides/node/platform.md

 Disadvantages:

-- Makes eth1, eth2, and Rocket Pool somewhat more centralized, which weakens the security of the networks
+- Makes Execution (ETH1) and Consensus (ETH2), and Rocket Pool somewhat more centralized, which weakens the security of the networks
 - Monthly fees
 - Servers may come with data caps, or have expensive network I/O rates
 - Possible for hosts to examine your machine's contents and take your wallet's key if not secured